 The Event Log in RealtimeCRM allows you to see and keep track of all changes that have taken place on RealtimeCRM, these changes are known as events.
 If a User has access to the Event Log, he or she will be able to see everything that has been added, changed, removed or updated within RealtimeCRM, as well as who made those events occur.
-For example, Robert Jones created a new task on the 11th July from the example below.
+For example, Robert Jones updated a task’s title and description on 20th February 2019 from the example below.

 Every time you or your team makes a change within RealtimeCRM it will be logged as an event.
 The Event Log also comes in handy for finance as it allows you to keep an audit trail.

 - You can find the Event Log in the left hand sidebar.
 Alternatively, if you click on your Username the following drop-down menu will appear, simply click ‘View Event Log’ and you will be taken to the Event Log page

 - If you are looking for a specific Event you can use the search bar to locate it

 - Once you have found your desired Event to view it simply look to the right and you will find the option to view, in the above example to view the newly created Task by Robert Jones on the 11th July at 1:40 a.m. simply click ‘View task record’ to the right

 - If you wish to erase all events then you can simply click the Clear log button next to the search bar

 - If you want to export your event log entries into a CSV file then click Export

 What is the difference between Activities and Events in RealtimeCRM?